-Coglianese, Flanner's Student time movies, a variety of drama including mime and one act proached Fr.
-Jerome Wilson for plays, and even fashion shows.
+Coglianese, Flanner's Student time movies, a variety of drama including mime and one act plays, and even fashion shows.
 Each weekend two acts will be presented by out of town groups, the managers said.

 Artists of the University Arts Council are helping with the decor of "America."
 Plans include wall murals, carpeting, and black light illumination.
 The stage will be movable and built of several sections so that its length and width can be varied for different performances.